Las Vegas Arson Attorney

 In Nevada, and most other states, crimes are defined by statute and consist of what are referred to as the “elements” of the crime.
 When a person is charged with a crime the prosecution must allege and prove each and every element of the crime alleged or the accused cannot be found guilty.
 For example, as noted above, Nevada Statutes define First Degree Arson as:

 A person who willfully and maliciously sets fire to or burns or causes to be burned, or who aids, counsels or procures the burning of any, 1) dwelling house or other structure or mobile home, whether occupied or vacant, or 2) Personal property which is occupied by one or more person, whether the property of the person or of another is guilty of arson…

 As with all criminal cases, knowledge of the law is critical to the success in defending the claim.
-Therefore, it is very important that you hire the services of a knowledgeable attorney.
+Therefore, it is very important that you hire the services of a knowledgeable and experienced attorney.

 Burning Property with Intent to Defraud Insurer

-While not specifically defined as arson, the burning or aiding and abetting burning of property with the intent to defraud an insurance company has been categorized as a class B felony and is punishable by imprisonment in the state prison for minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than $5,000.
+While not specifically defined as arson, the burning or aiding and abetting burning of property with the intent to defraud an insurance company has been categorized as a Class B Felony and is punishable by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years and a fine up to $5,000.